Receiving and making calls

 james@video.company.com:5070

-# Call to a TrueConf conference
+# Call in a TrueConf conference

 • 00<Conference_ID>@<server>